 Interest income is recognised in the Fund accounts as it accrues, using the effective interest rate of the financial instrument as at the date of acquisition or origination.
 Income includes the amortisation of any discount or premium, transaction costs or other differences between the initial carrying amount of the instrument and its amount at maturity calculated on an effective interest rate basis.
 Dividend income is recognised on the date the shares are quoted ex-dividend.
 Distributions from pooled funds are recognised at the date of issue.
 Any amounts not received by the end of the reporting period in relation to dividend income or distributions from pooled funds are disclosed in the Net Assets Statement as a current financial asset.
-Property income consists primarily of rental income.
+Property income consists primarily of rental income that is recognised on a straight-line basis over the lease term.
+Contingent rents based on the future amount of a factor that changes other than with the passage of time, such as turnover rents, are only recognized when contractually due.